 |The Bitasyon||--||Central Gosier|

-Be sure to look at the following chart for more information about historic sites in and around Gosier.
+Take a minute to read the following chart to learn more about historic sites in and around the area.

 |Fort Fleur D'Epee A Musee||(059) 090-9461||1.4 mi.
 Northwest of Central Gosier|